Skip to content

 Traditional and mesh network building

-In the ‘old world’ model (also known as a castle and moat security architecture), your infrastructure would probably be homogenous and protected by a firewall.
+In the ‘old world’ model (also known as a castle and moat security architecture), your infrastructure would probably be homogeneous and protected by a firewall.
 To access network resources, users not in the office (or other third parties, vendors, etc.) would need to connect to the network via a VPN and firewall, or use another available network route via a public IP address.
 Because most infrastructure now lives in the cloud, and most startups begin remote-first, almost none of the traditional networking concepts will be explicitly relevant as you design the initial phases of your ‘corporate network’.

 In this more traditional networking model, your infrastructure will probably be structured in several of the following ways: